-Funding for the expansion of the General Surgery Residency Program at the Medical Center of Central Georgia in Macon was initiated in FY 2009 in recognition of the need for more General Surgeons.
-In FY 2014, the GBPW provided capitation funding for 4 residents in support of the program's efforts to increase from 16 to 20 General Surgery residents.
-The per resident capitation rate for these residents was \$14,670.
+Funding for the expansion of the General Surgery Residency Program at Navicent Health in Macon was initiated in FY 2009 in recognition of the need for more General Surgeons.
+In FY 2015, the GBPW provided capitation funding for four General Surgery residents.
+The per resident capitation rate for these residents was \$15,002.